CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

   - Material: a child abstract class of Inventory whose freshness can be checked and changed.

 - InventoryList: a class that contains inventory items.
 Certain information can be checked or set by its name.
--
-We also added specific descriptions of each class and their methods as comments.
+- Review: a class that represent the review of customers We also added specific descriptions of each class and their methods as comments.

 ### Testing

-Creating unit test for InventoryList class, Product class and Material class.
+Creating unit test for InventoryList class, Product class ,Material class and Review.